genexuslabs/web-controls-library/CONTRIBUTING.md

 The following well-defined branches can be found within a repository:

 - `master`: stable development version (its functionality and integration with GeneXus has been tested).
+- All other branches are known as 'feature branches.'
+That is to say, branches where specific developments (features or fixes) are being made; they are deleted after they are merged into a 'master' branch.